wirginiavoolf/physical-computing/final/readme.md

 ![the innards](wires.jpg)

- #### I did not end up figuring out more about the way the maxsonar sensor reads code, because it turns out that I had somehow wired it wrong, and had not connected the analog pin.
-Obviously, that fixed a lot of my problems.
-Maybe one day I'll learn all the mysteries of the maxsonar sensor, but today I only care that my project works.

  #### I wired a 9 volt battery as a power supply for the project.
 I used the battery snap that comes with the Arduino starter kit.
 I wired it into my tiny bread board.
 9 volts is too much power for the screen, so I used resistors to bring it down (according to [this site](http://www.camradio.net/resistors.html), they're  "10 MEG ohms    and   5 % tolerance" resistors).
 If I had a little more time, money, and equipment, I would have done a different battery set-up and used AAA batteries, but I did not have those things, and this set-up works fine.